 The advent of cultured freshwater pearls, developed in the early 20th century by Japanese entrepreneur Kokichi Mikimoto, has made this once rare gemstone more accessible for all to enjoy.

 Taking its rich colour from the nacre found on the inner shell where it is formed, this iridescent gemstone comes in a spectrum of shimmering hues, each with their own meaning or symbolism.
 Traditional white pearls represent purity, beauty, integrity and new beginnings.
 Pink pearls symbolise success, fame and good fortune.
-While the edgier black pearls suggest wealth and prosperity.

 How do you wear your pearls?
 Shop Pearl Jewellery.